lyteword/chspurgeon-tod/volume-5/psalm-104.md

 (d) Grass is comparable to the food wherewith the Lord supplies the necessities of his chosen ones.
 Ps 23:2 So 1:7

-2\.God is seen in the growing of the grass.
+2\.
+God is seen in the growing of the grass.

 (a) As a worker: "He causeth, "etc. See God in common things—in solitary things.

 (b) See God as a caretaker: "He causeth the grass to grow for the cattle."
 God cares for the beasts—the helpless—dumb and speechless things—providing suitable food for them: "grass".
 Let us, then, see his hand in providence at all times.

-3\.God's working in the grass for the cattle gives us illustrations concerning grace.
+3\.
+God's working in the grass for the cattle gives us illustrations concerning grace.

 (a) God "cares for oxen" and satisfies their wants: there must then be something somewhere to satisfy the needs of the nobler creature man, and his immortal soul.